-The widely-traveled Jefferson was a big fan of foreign foods.
+Thomas Jefferson was a big fan of foreign foods.
 (And wine: In his eight years as president, he spent nearly $11,000 on it, according to Cannon.)
 He couldn't bear to live without the delicious European dishes he'd gotten used to, so when Jefferson returned stateside after his role as minister to France ended in 1789, he brought recipes back with him.
-He also brought back a waffle iron, which he had purchased after eating the tasty treats for the first time in Holland.
+He also brought back a waffle iron, which he had purchased after eating the tasty treats for the first time in the Netherlands.
 This recipe, which makes six waffles, “is Jefferson’s but has been updated,” Cannon writes.

 “Separate 3 eggs and beat the yolks vigorously.
 Add 1 cup cream, beating all the time.
 Sift together 1 cup flour, ¼ teaspoon salt, and 4 teaspoons baking powder.
 Add to the egg-cream mixture and beat altogether with an electric or rotary beater.
 Beat until smooth.
 In a small bowl beat the egg whites until stiff and dry, fold them into the batter, and put into the refrigerator 30 minutes or longer.
 Preheat waffle iron and bake waffles until lightly browned and crisp.
 Serve piping hot with butter, maple syrup, sour cream, or honey.”